Table of Contents

 According to a survey by Glassdoor in 2019, 58% of their users used mobile phones for job search, most of which were mid-career workers.
 We recommend downloading job search apps such as the LinkedIn mobile app, along with a copy of your updated resume.
 Therefore, you can make an application instantly, especially since some companies do not require a cover letter.
 It would also be beneficial to subscribe to relevant job boards to regularly get job notifications.

 5. Targeting impact-neutral industries

 While all industries were affected by the initial lockdowns, the impact has been different on each industry based on their nature.
 A wise move for a job seeker in 2021 would be to target the least affected industries.
 Some of these would be banking, healthcare, Tech, e-commerce, and insurance.
-Going for industries like aviation, tourism, and hospitality might not be the best ideas as these have been adversely affected by COVID-19.
+Going for industries like aviation, tourism, and hospitality might not be the best idea as these have been adversely affected by COVID-19.
 The demand for labor would be pretty low in these sectors with high competition.

 6. Normalization of irregular career patterns

 COVID-19 has normalized job loss.
 This has positively affected the mindset of people regarding career and gaps.
-Recruiters are now more open to accept candidates with employment gaps as these would be very common in candidates applying in 2021.
+Recruiters are now more open to accepting candidates with employment gaps as these would be very common in candidates applying in 2021.
 Employers have become increasingly sensitive towards this.